 For instance, a latte is just one espresso plus steamed milk, whilst a cappuccino is two espressos (usually) and some especially frothy milk.
 Mocha, flat white, Americano, macchiato?
 All start with espresso, baby!

-Naturally thicker than coffee made in, say, a French Press or a Moka pot, each espresso contains a larger amount of dissolved and suspended solids on average.
+Naturally thicker than coffee made in a French Press or a Moka pot, each espresso contains more dissolved and suspended solids on average.
 This also results in a thick, creamy foam at the top of the shot, known as crema.

 So – how do they manage to infuse such a rich taste into every cup?
-During the brewing process, the near-boiling water is passed through the ground coffee at significant force – typically measured at around 9 or 10 bars of pressure.
+During brewing, the near-boiling water passes through the ground coffee at significant force – typically measured at around 9 or 10 bars of pressure.

 What Does An Espresso Look, Smell, and Taste Like?

 The crema on top has ‘a very fine texture, which means that its mesh is tight and large or small bubbles are absent.’
-Essentially, it’s a thick layer, about a millimeter high, and it should be smooth and free of air.
+It’s a thick layer, about a millimeter high, and it should be smooth and free of air.

 When it comes to your sense of smell, you’ll discover ‘an intense scent, with notes of flowers, fruits, toasted bread and chocolate;’ it’s important to remember that the blend and roast of a coffee determine its taste and smell – each one is different!